 2. These activities are controlled by the spinal cord.

 More about NCERT solutions for class 10 science chapter 7 control and coordination

 You are going to learn more about the nervous system of animals, reflex actions, coordination in plants and hormones in animals from the NCERT Solutions for Control and Coordination Class 10 Science Chapter.

 There are two sections in Class 10 Science board exam of CBSE, section A and section B. Therefore, 80 marks are for written test and 20 marks are for internal assessment.

 Class 10 Science Chapter 7 NCERT solutions - Weightage in Board exams

 In 2018 board exam, 3 marks questions were asked from this chapter.
 So, if you learn NCERT solutions for class 10 science control and coordination, you will put 3 marks in your pocket directly.

 Chapter-wise NCERT Solutions for Class 10 Science

-You must go in detail while studying the chapter and NCERT solutions for class 10 Science chapter 7 since in board exams though there will be direct questions from NCERT yet some of the questions will be based out of concepts studied.
+You must go in detail while studying the chapter and NCERT solutions for Control and Coordination Class 10 Science chapter 7 since in board exams though there will be direct questions from NCERT yet some of the questions will be based out of concepts studied.

-NCERT solutions for class 10 Science chapter 7 pdf download will be available soon, till then students can download the webpage to practice the solutions offline.
+NCERT solutions for ch 7 Science class 10 pdf download will be available soon, till then students can download the webpage to practice the solutions offline.